googleapis/gax-nodejs/client-libraries.md

-The recommended way of working with API that provides paging is to call `*Async` method that returns an asynchronous iterator that can be iterated using `for async` loop.
+The recommended way of working with API that provides paging is to call `*Async` method that returns an asynchronous iterator that can be iterated using `for await` loop.
 E.g. for a method called `samplePaginatedMethod` the client library provides a method called `samplePaginatedMethodAsync` which can be used like this:
 ```ts
 const iterable = client.samplePaginagedMethodAsync(request);